 - You may pay your premiums well into old age

 - If you stop paying your premiums your cover will cease

-- If your premiums are guaranteed and pay out fixed, inflation might mean lesser benefit in real terms
+- If your pay out is fixed, inflation might mean a lesser benefit in real terms.

-Why use Reassured to compare whole of life cover?
+Why use Reassured to compare whole of life insurance?